Styling

 "stroke-width": 1

-Raster styling
+}Raster styling

-to access values from two single band COGs, as well as normalizing the data to 0-1 values, and then applying a interpolated 16 value viridis colormap.
-The vmin and vmax variables are used to do the normalization allowing dynamic color range adaptation in the eodash instance.
+Here is a more complex example which shows the use of ["band", 1] to access values from two single band COGs, normalizing the data to 0-1 values, and then applying an interpolated 16-value viridis colormap.
+The vmin and vmax variables are used to perform the normalization allowing dynamic color range adaptation in the eodash instance.

 {